U.N. chief urges U.S. to lift immigration ban

 NEW YORK, Feb.
 1, Kyodo

 U.N.
-Secretary General Antonio Guterres said Wednesday the United States should rescind President Donald Trump's temporary immigration ban.
+Secretary General Antonio Guterres said Wednesday the United States should rescind President Donald Trump's temporary immigration ban at the earliest possible date.

-Speaking to journalists at the U.N. headquarters, Guterres said the ban is not an effective measure and should be lifted at an early date.
+"I don't think this is the effective way to do so (prevent terrorism), and I think that these measures should be removed sooner rather than later," Guterres told reporters at his first press conference since he took office on Jan.
+1, replacing South Korean former Foreign Minister Ban Ki Moon.

+"I think that those measures indeed violate our basic principles, and I think that they are not effective if the objective is to really avoid terrorists to enter the United States," he noted.
+Describing the "sophisticated means" that are used by terrorist networks today, he believed it is unlikely they would use passports from conflict-ridden countries, but from other countries that would not raise red flags.

 Trump's executive order, signed Friday, suspends the arrival of refugees for at least 120 days and bars visas for travelers from seven predominantly Muslim countries for the next three months.